 At least that’s what Bill Cosby of questionable jumper fame suggests, and I think it’s true.
 I love my music especially a bit of old school HipHop but finding new music that you like can be a tricky thing.
 Luckily you aren’t alone as for quite some time there has been a service that enables you to discover music that matches your taste by understanding music that you like listening to and suggesting new stuff.
 Last.fm use a process known as scrobbling to look at your music collection and determine what else might suite your unique preferences.

-Last.fm aren’t new, they’ve been around a while and there are applications available on all your favourite platforms including anything that starts with an “i”, Windows Phone, Xbox and Windows 7 and recently I popped along to Last.fm HQ in London.
+Last.fm aren’t new, they’ve been around a while and there are applications available on all your favourite platforms including Windows Phone, Xbox 360 and Windows and recently I popped along to Last.fm HQ in London.
 Whilst I was there I had questions for people on their API team and questions about how they determine the look and feel of Last.fm through UX design – obviously a challenge with an open API.

 In the video you’ll learn about some of the ways that Last.fm thinks about UX design, about music discovery and finally about how they make their API available to you to work with.